microsoft/live-share/docs/quickstart/join.md

 ### 3. Open/re-open the invite link in a browser

-> **Linux users:** Be sure to run the browser integration terminal command when prompted before executing this step.
-See [here](../use/vscode.md#linux-browser-integration) for additional details.
+> **Linux users:** Certain distributions may require Live Share to prompt you to enter an admin (sudo) password to install Live Share's browser integration.
+See [here](../reference/linux.md#linux-browser-integration) for additional details.

 Simply open (or re-open) the invite link in a browser.
 Note: If you have not yet installed the Live Share extension, you'll be prompted to do so at this point and be presented with links to the extension marketplace.
 Install the extension and restart your tool and browser.